peymanid/Ecommerce/README.md

 ## Made with ASP.Net Core MVC and Entityframework

 ### To run the app
-  -First create a migration
+  - First create a migration

-  -Update the database
+  - Update the database